How can I migrate user profile?

 Create a network share folder on the new Windows 10 computer in advance.

 Backup user profile on the source computer, just in case.

 Download best Windows profile migration tool – AOMEI Backupper Professional.

 Refer to user profile migration wizard from Windows 7 to a new Windows 10 computer:

-1. Execute the user profile migration tool after installation, go to Backup tab, and choose File Sync afterwards.
+1. Execute the user profile migration tool after installation, go to Sync tab, and choose Basic Sync afterwards.

 2. Change Task Name if required, click + Add Folder to choose Windows 7 user profiles as source file to migrate.